zefrenchwan/patterns/README.md

 For instance (pay attention to password, change it):
 * call susers.insert_user('root','password so secret that no one would find it');
 * call susers.insert_super_user_roles('root');

+## Testing

+1. Some unit tests, in packages with a `_test` suffix.
+It validates basic and local behavior
+2. Some end to end tests.
+Assuming the api is up, database is up, python code launches tests.
+This code is located in `tests` folder